leoduan/leoduan.github.io/index.md

 interesting mathematical tools that can directly bypass the combinatorial hurdles, letting us develop models and theory that were previously unthinkable.

+# Contact Info
+PhD student interested in working with us?
+Send me an email!
+_li dot duan at ufl dot edu_

 # Publications

 To put our papers in a few categories: